Landlords life and death

 Carbon Monoxide Safety In A Rental Property

 No landlord could fail to be moved by the tragic events on the Mediterranean resort island of Corfu back in 2006.
 The death of two young children, Christianne and Robert Wood from carbon monoxide poisoning highlights the potential danger represented by poorly functioning heating systems.
-It also highlights to importance of carbon monoxide safety in a rental property.
+The deaths underline the importance of carbon monoxide safety in a rental property.

 Landlords should be aware of their responsibilities for the safety of their tenants.
 The Gas Safety (Installation & Use) 1998 makes every landlord responsible for having a gas pipe work and appliances certified as being in safe working condition.
-The inspection process has to be carried out at least once a year and by a Gas Safety registered installer.
+The inspection process has to be carried out at least once a year.
+All inspections must be done by a Gas Safety registered installer.
 The regulation is enforced by the Health and Safety Executive (HSE).

 There are severe penalties for non-compliance that can be imposed and deaths can result in manslaughter charges for landlords and agents.
 Non compliance is a criminal offence and courts can impose unlimited fines and custodial sentences.
-This may also invalidate your landlord property insurance and could subsequently lead to claims for civil damages – awards in these cases have proved to be very high indeed.
+This may also invalidate your landlord property insurance which could subsequently lead to claims for civil damages.
+Awards in these cases have proved to be very high indeed.

 What is carbon monoxide?

 Carbon Monoxide (CO) is widely known as the silent killer.
-It is highly poisonous and cannot be detected by the senses.
-You can’t see, smell or taste it but exposure to even low levels of CO can cause brain damage and death.
-It’s produced by the incomplete combustion of gas, solid or liquid fuels.
+Highly poisonous, CO cannot be detected by the senses.
+You can’t see, smell or taste it, but exposure to even low levels of CO can cause brain damage and death.
+CO is produced by the incomplete combustion of gas, solid or liquid fuels.
 It arises from badly installed or poorly maintained gas appliances.
 Insufficient ventilation to the appliance or away from the appliance (flues and chimneys blocked) will also cause CO build up.